 GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
 This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement is effective for periods beginning after December 15, 2019.
-The District has not determined the impact on the financial statements.
+The statement is effective for periods beginning after June 15, 2022.
+The District has implemented GASB Statement No. 87 for the year ending June 30, 2022.

 GASB Statement No. 88 - In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
 This standard's primary objective is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
-The statement is effective for periods beginning after June 15, 2018.
-The District has not determined the impact on the financial statements.
-The District has implemented GASB Statement No. 88 for the year ended June 30, 2019.
+The statement is effective for periods beginning after June 15, 2020.
+The District has implemented GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements for the year ended June 30, 2022.